 In purchasing insurance, you will encounter many types of coverage that you may include in your auto policy.
 Each one will have a specific area to cover.
 Auto Insurance in Denver, Colorado, like in most states, requires drivers to have a minimum amount of liability.
 Though that is the only one mandated, purchasing additional coverage increases your protection.

 You might have heard of the term basic auto policy.
 This one consists of liability, collision, comprehensive, uninsured/underinsured motorist, and personal injury protection coverage.
-These are the usual types of protection included in an auto policy.
+These are the usual types of protection that are part of an auto policy.
 You can find out below the types of coverage that may extend when you do ridesharing.

 Collision and comprehensive coverage

-Your car repairs won’t be paid for by your insurance unless you have other coverages.
-These coverages can be divided into two: collision and comprehensive.
+Your insurance won’t pay for car repairs unless you have other coverages.
+These coverages are collision and comprehensive.
 They are distinct from each other based on the situations that they cover.
 Kindly take note that it will only pay for car damages and not your medical bills.

 On the other hand, comprehensive coverage covers a lot of situations, but not a collision.
-It may cover you when your car got damaged when you hit an animal, a tree fell on it, got vandalized, and many others.
+It may cover you when your car obtains damages when you hit an animal, a tree fell on it, got vandalized, and many others.
 Same with collision insurance, you’d have to pay a deductible to receive a payout.

 Personal injury protection (PIP)